kelvinuknowhu/study-companion-robot/README.md

 ### Facial Expression Monitor

-After running the server, open a browser (preferably the latest version of Chrome) and go `http://localhost:8899/index.html` to start monitoring the facial expression.
+After running the server, open a browser (preferably the latest version of Chrome) and open the following URL: `http://localhost:8899/index.html` to start monitoring the facial expression.
 Change `8899` to the correct port number you set in the previous step.